pifroggi/vs_temporalfix/README.md

 # Add Temporal Coherence to Single Image AI Upscaling Models in Vapoursynth
 Also known as temporal consistency, line wiggle fix, stabilization, temporal denoising, or temporal fix.
-This will not add extra work to the upscaling on the GPU and instead run in parallel on the CPU.
+This runs on the CPU in parallel to the upscaling on the GPU.
 Intended for animation.

 __Comparisons (by hddvddegogo):__
 https://www.youtube.com/watch?v=BXc_Uddt2KA